Spotlight on ethical fashion

 Upcoming events as part of Beyond include a fashion show featuring student collections taking inspiration from art, literature, popular culture, politics and sustainability at the Royal Armouries on 28 May and the end of year art and design show at Broadcasting Place, Leeds Beckett University, between 14 and 21 June.

-The university is a hub for creative talent in the city and is investing £80m in a new creative arts building in the city centre.
+The university is a hub for creative talent in the city and is investing £80m in a new Leeds School of Arts building in the city centre.
 The state-of-the-art building will be home to the School of Film, Music and Performing Arts and is set to open in September 2020.

 Events run until the end of June – for the full programme visit www.leedsbeckett.ac.uk/beyond